solarsnake/coveralls-demo-ruby/README.md

 # More

-- [ ] Section: PRs vs builds and how to read results.
+- [ ] Section: About PRs vs builds, and how to read results.
 - [ ] Section: Links to other, more complicated Travis CI scenarios (parallel builds, etc.)